alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 driving seat.

 ## 3. Chapter 1 &mdash; “Hello again, C++!”.

+^(1.1.
+Why does C++ matter?
+1.2.
+When should you use C++?
+1.3.
+Why read this book?
+1.4.
+How does this book teach C++?
+    Who this book is for
+    Hello, again, C++!
+    What you’ll learn from reading this book
+1.5 Some pro tips)

 Chapter 1, called “Hello again, C++!”, is a bit of this and that: